gergness/srvyr/README.md

 > \[srvyr\] lets us use the survey library’s functions within a data
 > analysis pipeline in a familiar way.
 >
 > – <cite>Kieran Healy, in [Data Visualization: A practical
 > introduction](https://socviz.co/modeling.html#plots-from-complex-surveys)
 > </cite>

-> 1. Yay\!
+> 1. Yay!
 >
 > –<cite>Thomas Lumley, [in the Biased and Inefficient
 > blog](http://notstatschat.tumblr.com/post/161225885311/pipeable-survey-analysis-in-r)</cite>

 ## Contributing

-I do appreciate bug reports, suggestions and pull requests\!
+I do appreciate bug reports, suggestions and pull requests!
 I started this as a way to learn about R package development, and am still learning, so you’ll have to bear with me.
 Please review the [Contributor Code of